Loyalty Programs UX and UI Best Practices

 If you have any questions or would like to know more about Voucherify, our Promotion Engine, please feel free to contact us.
 We offer a fully-white label solution for loyalty programs to allow you for 100% customization.

-- Inform customers about all ways to earn rewards.
+- Inform customers about all ways to earn rewards and list all available rewards.

 - Inform customers on how to cash out their rewards.